katrushenkov/KARBS/README.md

 KARBS is a script that autoinstalls and autoconfigures a fully-functioning and minimal terminal-and-vim-based Arch Linux environment.

-LARBS can be run on a fresh install of Arch or Artix Linux, and provides you with a fully configured diving-board for work or more customization.
+KARBS can be run on a fresh install of Arch or Artix Linux, and provides you with a fully configured diving-board for work or more customization.

 ## Customization